Published on December 27, 2023

 87% of Connected TV (CTV) ad inventory is currently purchased programmatically.
 This percentage is up almost 30% in two years.
 CTV was a mile behind the rest of the advertising world and is finally catching up.
 Since Connected TV is a relatively new medium and is battling the reputation of linear TV, it has adapted behind the rest of most digital mediums (social media, search engine, etc.).
 However, streaming is quickly catching up following the surge of viewers cutting the cord and eliminating cable TV completely (9.3 million last year).

-Digital Audio advertising is even farther in the rear view, with 20% of digital audio ad inventory bought programmatically in 2022.
-Also launched in the late 2000s, digital audio streaming has been picking up popularity in recent years, and its programmatic abilities are catching up as well.
+Streaming Audio advertising is even farther in the rear view, with 20% of streaming audio ad inventory bought programmatically in 2022.
+Also launched in the late 2000s, streaming audio streaming has been picking up popularity in recent years, and its programmatic abilities are catching up as well.

 Programmatic advertising on streaming mediums follows the same process detailed above.
 Consumers begin to play an episode, movie, podcast, playlist, etc., then the publisher’s (Hulu, Pandora, Spotify, etc.) ad impression instantly goes up for auction on one or multiple SSPs.
 Then, the DSP bids on behalf of the advertisers for that impression (considering the campaign’s guidelines and creatives).
 This bidding occurs either through an Ad Exchanger or directly through a DSP.
 The Ad Exchanger or DSP automatically assigns the CTV or audio impression to the winning bidder, which is normally the advertiser offering the highest price point.
 Then, the ad is uploaded from the DSP through the SSP to deliver to the Connected TV or audio device.
 This all happens in under a second!